mrmilu/ansible-tty/README.md

 For AWS environments using SSM to connect to instances, a setup script is provided to configure AWS CLI credentials, Session Manager plugin, and SSH configuration for SSM connections.

+AWS credentials are mandatory to be able to connect.
+If you don't have credentials for specific project, request them to DevOps team.

 ### Features

 - Configures AWS credentials and profiles